GrantMcConachie/depasquale-lab.github.io/team/index.md

 If you are interested in conducting research within the group as a PhD student, please apply to the BU [BME PhD program](https://www.bu.edu/eng/academics/explore-degree-programs/phd-in-biomedical-engineering/) or the BU [graduate program in neuroscience](  https://www.bu.edu/neuro/academics/graduate/).

+For prospective PhD students, my rotation project policy is to encourage you to bring your own ideas to the table.
+I rarely 'assign' projects!

 If you are interested in a postdoc, please [email Brian](mailto:bddepasq@bu.edu).

 {% include section.html %}